 - 1793-1829 - Protestants and Catholics with 40 shilling freeholds were allowed to vote

-- 1829 onwards - the rate was increased to 10 pounds for everyone, stripping 40 shilling freeholders of their right to vote increasing the influence of landlords by effectively confining membership to the propertied or monied classes
+- 1829 onwards - the rate was increased to 10 pounds for everyone, stripping 40 shilling freeholders of their right to vote increasing the influence of landlords by effectively confining membership to the propertied and affluent classes

 Before the 1872 Ballot Act introduced the secret ballot, voters were required to stand up and declare publicly their electoral allegiance.
-Their fear of going against the landlords' wishes resulted in a substantial number of candidates returned being either landlords or their relations or supporters.
+Their fear of going against the landlords' wishes resulted in a large number of candidates returned being either landlords or their relations or supporters.

 The scarcity of documentary sources for the 18th and early 19th centuries, partly because of the non-existence of census material and partly due to the destruction in 1922 of most of the public records of Ireland, made it necessary to seek substitutes for the destroyed records and to make them accessible for research.

 Records available on the Freeholders' records application

 PRONI's freeholders project entailed the digitisation of about 5,500 sheets from pre-1840 registers and poll books, and the provision of an index of names linked to the high-quality digitised images.
 This allows for more flexible navigation and readier access to a unique resource for family and local history.

 Freeholders’ records provide a range of information about land ownership and may contain all or some of the following: